 |IPPNW Council – 2 days||£112.00||£106.00||£64.00||N/A|

 Fees are per person per night.
-Ensuite and Shared bathroom rates include breakfast and dinner.
+Full board rates include both breakfast & dinner each day.
 Lunch, tea and coffee for all delegates is included in the conference fee above.

 To register, please visit the booking page.

 For any enquires related to registration, please contact the registration organisers via: